-Pattern Analysis: A Tool for Understanding Interrelations between Human Rights Violations
+(i) Pattern Analysis (PA): A Tool for Understanding Interrelations between Human Rights Violations

-In human rights, we are often confronted with limited resources and a vast amount of data for producing complex reports.
+In human rights we are usually confronted with small resources and a mountain of data for producing complicated reports.
 Although it is not the cure for many constraints of the human rights work, PA is an effective investigative tool to move beyond atomistic understandings of broader social events and develop a more nuanced understanding of the underlying factors of violations.